curtischong/e3j_v2/README.md

-THESE ARE the parity of the inputs for spherical harmonics that you specify:
+THESE ARE the parity of the inputs for spherical harmonics that you specify
     Irreps* irreps_sh = irreps_create("1x1o + 1x2e + 1x3o");